UFO In Sheffield: CCTV Camera Films UFO Hovering Over City Center [Video]

-A few days before Christmas a bright light was captured hovering over the Sheffield city center of the UK, and a large number of viewers are now convinced that they have witnessed a UFO in Sheffield.
+A few days after Christmas, a bright light was captured hovering over the Sheffield city center of the U.K., and a large number of viewers are now convinced that they have witnessed a UFO in Sheffield.

 The footage of the alleged UFO in Sheffield was captured by a CCTV camera at the University of Sheffield on December 27, 2016.
-The fixed camera that filmed the UFO had been hooked up in order to monitor a nest box of Peregrine Falcons which was located on top of the lecture theater of St. George’s Church at the University of Sheffield.
+The fixed camera that filmed the UFO had been hooked up in order to monitor a nest box of Peregrine falcons located on top of the lecture theater of St. George’s Church at the University of Sheffield.
 The CCTV camera captured something very different, however.

+The original caption of the video reads “Real time recording of strange light in Sheffield sky,” and the video has now garnered just under 17,000 views.

-Some viewers of the CCTV camera footage were convinced that the odd looking light they saw was a UFO, while one viewer in particular felt that if it was a UFO that it may have come from Mars, as the planet would have been in that direction at that time of the morning.
-“Could be from Mars, it is over that way in the morning.”
+Some viewers of the CCTV camera footage were convinced that the odd-looking light they saw was a UFO, while one viewer felt that if it was a UFO, it might have come from Mars, as the planet would have been in that direction at that time of the morning.

+“Could be from Mars, it is over that way in the morning,” the viewer explained.

 Another viewer, Wendy Bartter, wasn’t sure about what she was seeing.